Campervan Buying Guides

 Support: the part the brochure gets backwards

-The caveat, and act on it: Taylored don't publish a written warranty on new builds the way VW does.
-So before you buy, get their aftercare and any conversion guarantee in writing, exactly what's covered and for how long.
-A builder who knows your van is worth a great deal; have it on paper as well.
+The one thing to nail down, and do nail it down: Taylored don't publish a written conversion warranty the way VW publishes the 5+ Promise.
+So get their aftercare in writing before you sign, exactly what's covered and for how long.
+The relationship is worth a lot; put it on paper anyway.

 Where the VW still makes its case